Optical Express: Operations

-September 2014: Optical Express was found guilty of failing to properly warn a patient of the risks involved in laser surgery and was ordered to pay £569,000 in damages.

 January 2015: The Medicine and Healthcare products Regulatory Agency (MHRA) announced they were investigating claims that an artificial lens (MPlus X manufactured by Oculentis) implanted into the eyes of thousands of patients had caused serious problems with distance vision.
 Oculentis released a statement refuting allegations made in articles in the UK media about the lens causing severe vision loss, citing "significant factual innaccuracies" in the articles, claiming them to be "untrue" and "highly defamatory".
 As of September 2016, no official inquiry into the lens has been launched in the UK.

 January 2015: following an article in the Observer newspaper and The Guardian online, the Daily Mail published an article claiming that blindness could result from lens implant surgery.

 The company provides home eye tests for patients with complex disabilities and low vision across most of Scotland.

-January 2017: Optical Express versus Associated Newspapers Ltd trial (re Daily Mail article in January 2015) set to commence in the Central London High Court on 12 June 2017.

-August 2017: John Margetts, an Optical Express optometrist, was suspended for 12 months over claims that laser eye surgery was "mandatory" for RAF pilots.
-Mr Margetts was suspended from practice following a four-day hearing at the General Optical Council.

-As of November 2020, Optical Express faced a legal challenge at the High Court from over 80 lens replacement customers who allegedly suffered complications.
+Currently the largest provider of laser eye surgery, lens replacement surgery and private cataract surgery in the UK, Optical Express continues to open new clinics and treatment centres including in Edinburgh and Belfast in 2022 with more planned throughout 2023 and beyond.